Topics Map > Human Resource System (HRS) > HRS Human Resources Administration

 - On the Job Information tab, the Job Code, Empl Class and Pay Basis will default from the Position information.

-Verify or edit the top Frequency.
-Must be 9B to ensure the monthly salary calculates correctly.
+- Verify or edit the top Frequency.
+Must be 9B to ensure the bi-weekly salary calculates correctly.

 a.
 Continuity: Defaults from Position information; verify it is 02A.